KameniAlexNea/ludo-king-ai/docs/BOARD_DESIGN.md

 - Values: 1.0 for safe positions, 0.0 otherwise

 ### Channels 5-9: Transition Summaries (Dynamic)
 These channels track what happened between the agent's previous turn and current turn.
-They are **reset at the start of each turn cycle**.
+They **accumulate all activity** from when the agent last interacted with the board until its next turn, including:
+- When the agent makes a move and opponents respond
+- When the agent has no valid moves and opponents play multiple rounds

+The summaries are reset only when the agent successfully takes an action.

 #### Channel 5: Movement Heatmap
 Tracks all movements (by agent and opponents) since the last agent turn: